PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     Let's create a registry using the gcloud CLI and authenticate the docker daemon to said registry:

     ```bash
-    # Create artifact registry repository to host your custom image.
+    # Create artifact registry repository to host your custom image
     # Replace the repository name with your own value; it can be the
     # same name as your image
     gcloud artifacts repositories create <REPOSITORY-NAME> \